unixsurfer/anycast_healthchecker/README.rst

 You can configure anycast-healthchecker to send structured logging messages.
 This is quite important in environments with a lot of servers and Anycasted services.

+You can enable structured logging for STDOUT, log file and remote UDP syslog server.
+Currently, it is possible to add/remove keys from the structured logging data.
+The following is the default keys:

+* asctime: Human-readable time when the log message was created.
+Example value 2017-07-23 09:43:28,995.

+* levelname: Text logging level for the message.
+Example value WARNING.

+* process: Process ID.
+Example value 23579

+* message: The logged message.

+* prefix_length: The prefix length of the Anycast Address associated with the logged message.
+Example value 128.

+* status: The status of the service when message was logged.
+Example value down.

+* ip_address: fd12:aba6:57db:ffff::2

+* ip_check_disabled: false.

+* version: "0.7.4",

+* program: "anycast-healthchecker".

+* service_name: "foo1IPv6.bar.com"

 HTTP to a central place in addition to write them to log files.
 It builds a JSON blob with a specific data structure, which **is not** configurable at the moment.